-You may enclose additional information, but this should not exceed two A4 sheets.
-Please do not send booklets, copies of your organisation's policies or electronic media such as DVDs or CD Roms.
+You may enclose additional information, but this should not exceed two A4 pages.
+Please do not send booklets, copies of your organisation’s policies or electronic media such as DVDs or CD Roms.

 Please keep your application as simple as possible and avoid the use of technical terms, acronyms and jargon.

 If an application is unsigned or incomplete it may be declined or returned to you unread.
-Please ensure you enclose all the documents and information we ask you for.
+Please ensure you enclose two copies of your application form and two copies of all the documents and information we ask you for.

-All application forms must be accompanied by a copy of your organisation's most recent audited or independently inspected accounts, and a detailed budget for the project.
+Application forms must be accompanied by two copies of your most recent audited or independently inspected accounts, and two copies of detailed budget for the project.

 If you are requesting funding over more than one year your budget must reflect this.
 Please set out costings for each year of the project in separate columns.